 WPForms also includes several built-in options for customizing your image choices.
 To view these options, open the Advanced tab within the Field Options.

 In addition to any other customization options available for the field you’re using, two options are added when the Use image choices option is selected: Image Choice Style and Choice Layout.

 There are three options available for image choice styling: Modern, Classic, and None.

 We’ll go over each of these options below:

 The Modern option will display any selected options within a shadowed box, and also add a green and white checkmark to the center of the selected option.

 The Classic option will simply add a thick, dark grey border around any selected options.

 If you’d prefer to not add any special styling, select the None option.
 This option will display regular checkboxes or radio buttons next to the text for each option.

 For any field where image choices are allowed, you’ll have several layout options.
 This will determine how many columns are used to display the choices within this field.

 Next, would you like to test out your forms before adding them to your site?
-Be sure to check out our form pre-launch checklist for all of our tips and recommendations before launching a form.
+Be sure to check out our pre-launch checklist for all of our tips and recommendations before launching a form.